Q: Are The Happy Handwriter’s resources available at a store near me?

 Q: My child is older than 10 years.
 Will The Happy Handwriter help?

 A: Yes, older children can absolutely benefit from The Happy Handwriter resources.
 However, there is one critical and over-riding factor that will determine whether your older child will benefit: Is your child concerned about their handwriting, or are you concerned about their handwriting?
 We find if we are parents are the ones who are concerned and your child is not at all bothered, results are limited.
 However, where your child is the one who is concerned, and is willing and determined to improve, we have seen wonderful results with older children.
-Click here for more about Handwriting Help for Older Children.
+You can find more here about Handwriting Help for Older Children.

-Q: My child’s school does THRASS or uses Nelson.
+Q: My child’s school uses the Nelson or Sassoon font.
 Can I use the books with them?

-A: The current range of books uses the ball-and-stick print and traditional cursive handwriting.
+A: The current range of books uses the ball-and-stick print and traditional South African cursive handwriting style.
 However, where handwriting has gone horribly wrong (you will know if this is your child!), I find teachers are more concerned with getting it right than what style of handwriting used.

 It is often easier to remediate difficulties by starting with a completely different handwriting style as the motor maps are completely new.
 Changing already established motor maps is difficult as the child will naturally revert to what is familiar.
 Where handwriting has gone horribly wrong, we often recommend a transition to cursive handwriting at as a completely new handwriting style and a chance to start over.
 If you are concerned, check with your child’s teacher or therapist first.